benatkin/pure-ssl/README.md

 * [SecretSocial](http://shh.sh/)
 * [Gondor](http://gondor.io)

+# Adding a site

+To add a site, fork the repo, edit sites.js, copy an example, and edit it.
+After that, commit it, push it, and send a pull request.
+I'll run build.js while merging it.
+Or, optionally, you may run build.js before sending the pull request.

 # Rules for inclusion

 * All pages at the domain are HTTPS.
 Browsing to the HTTP page will